codewitch-honey-crisis/retro_clock/article.md

 }
 ```

-Next we call the wifi icon rasterization routine covered prior:
+Next we call the WiFi icon rasterization routine covered prior:

 ```cpp
 // rasterize the wifi icon